RonaRosal/Probability_Project/README.md

-# ProbabilityProject
+# Probabilit yProject
 Solves the probability count of a coin toss using the Bayesian approach.

--- PROBLEM TO SOLVE
+# Problem Description

 You have found a dodgy bookmaker who plays a strange game.
 He has two coins, both biased.
 The first one comes up heads 70% of the time.
 The other comes up tails 60% of the time.
 To you, they look identical.